Making Your Own Clever Signs: Tips and TricksMarch 23, 2017

 How many times have you been tempted by the cute or clever home decor items that you see lining the shelves of your favorite craft store?
-There’s always that little debate that we could just as easily make these signs at home, so we end up putting the signs down and walking away.
+However, there’s always that little debate (at least for us) that we could just as easily make these signs at home, so we end up putting the signs down and walking away.

 Picking the Right Display